Crocker National Bank

-Crocker National Bank was a United States bank headquartered in San Francisco, California.
+Crocker National Bank was an American bank headquartered in San Francisco, California.
 It was acquired by and merged into Wells Fargo Bank in 1986.

 History

 The bank traces its history to the Woolworth National Bank in San Francisco.
-Charles Crocker, who was one of The Big Four of the Central Pacific Railroad and who constructed America's First transcontinental railroad, acquired a controlling interest in Woolworth for his son William Henry Crocker.
+Charles Crocker, who was one of The Big Four of the Central Pacific Railroad and the head of construction for the western half of America's first transcontinental railroad, acquired a controlling interest in Woolworth for his son William Henry Crocker.
 The bank was renamed Crocker Woolworth National Bank, later Crocker National Bank.

-Crocker National merged with the First National Bank of San Francisco, founded by James D. Phelan, in 1925 to form Crocker First National Bank.
+In 1925, Crocker National merged with the First National Bank of San Francisco, founded by James D. Phelan, to form Crocker First National Bank.

 In 1956, Crocker First National Bank merged with the Anglo California National Bank (established by Herbert Fleishhacker) to form Crocker-Anglo Bank.
-In 1963, Crocker-Anglo Bank later merged with Los Angeles' Citizens National Bank, to become Crocker-Citizens Bank. and later, Crocker Bank.
+In 1963, Crocker-Anglo Bank merged with Los Angeles' Citizens National Bank, to become Crocker-Citizens Bank. and later, Crocker Bank.

+The song "We've Only Just Begun" was originally commissioned by advertising agent Hal Riney for an advertisement for Crocker that ran in early 1970.
+The commercial was intended to help Crocker appeal to young people.
+The song, written Paul Williams (lyrics) and Roger Nichols (music) and sung by Williams, played over footage of a couple getting married and just starting out.
+Direct reference to the bank was left out, in part to make the song more marketable.
+The commercial turned out to be very popular, but it attracted customers in which the bank was not interested: young adult customers with no collateral to use for loans.
+The campaign was eventually suspended, and Crocker subsequently franchised it to other banks.

 In the 1970s and early 1980s, Crocker cultivated a reputation for customer service and convenience, including expanded hours.
-As a part of its promotional campaign, the bank gave "Crocker" Spaniel plush toys to parents who opened an account in the early 1980s.
+As a part of its promotional campaign, the bank gave various stuffed animals to new customers, including "Sunny", a teddy bear, "Crocker" Spaniel stuffed dogs, and a set of stuffed circus animal “Crockers”.
 It was also one of the first California banks to offer automated teller machine service.
 One early television commercial showed a young businessman confidently using the machine, while speaking to it as if it were a person.
 He was followed by an elderly woman approaching it for the first time, and greeting it with a very uncertain "Hello."